Cortisone Injection for Shoulder Bursitis: Does It Work?

 Rehabilitation helps restore strength and movement after a shoulder cortisone injection.

-A shoulder cortisone injection works best when paired with structured physiotherapy.
-Once pain settles, your program should target shoulder strength, scapular control, movement quality, load tolerance, and the activities that matter most to you.
+A shoulder cortisone injection should be paired with structured physiotherapy when pain has limited shoulder use.
+Once symptoms settle, your program should target shoulder strength, scapular control, movement quality, load tolerance, and the activities that matter most to you.

 Your rehabilitation plan may include: